Cubs vs. Brewers Player Props Betting Odds

 Bellinger Stats

-- Bellinger hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .318 with two doubles, a walk and 10 RBI.
+- Bellinger will look for his fourth straight game with a hit in this matchup.
+In his last five games he is hitting .318 with two doubles, a walk and eight RBI.

 Bellinger Recent Games